ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 * You need to install Angular 2 command line interface [cli.angular.io](http://cli.angular.io) tool ``` sudo  npm install -g @angular/cli``` on Mac for example.
 * You need to install [nodemon](https://nodemon.io/) with ``` sudo npm install -g nodemo```

-# Demonstration script
-If you want to see the conversation working go to the [deployed app](http://refarch-wcs-broker.mybluemix.net/) and run the following [demonstration script](doc/demo/demoscript.md).

 # Code explanation
 The project is split into two parts: the client side that is an Angular 2 single page application (code under client folder) and the server which is an expressjs app with code under folder:
 ![Component view](doc/readme/angular2-comps.png)

+## Demonstration script
+If you want to see the conversation working go to the [deployed app](http://refarch-wcs-broker.mybluemix.net/) and run the following [demonstration script](doc/demo/demoscript.md).

 ## Server side
 The code is under the *server/* folder.
 The server.js is the main javascript entry point code, started when the *npm start* command is executed.
-The server uses *expressjs*, serves a index.html page for the angular2 front end, and delegates to another javascript module any HTTP calls to url starting with **/api/***.
+The server uses *expressjs*, serves a index.html page for the angular front end, and delegates to another javascript module (routes/api.js) any HTTP calls to url starting with **/api/***.
 Expressjs is a routing and middleware web framework used to simplify web server implementation in nodejs.
 An app is a series of middleware function calls.
 [See expressjs.com](http://expressjs.com/en/guide/using-middleware.html) for more details.
 The cfenv is used to deploy the application in Bluemix as a cloud foundry application.